My favorites | Sign in

 NEWS!
-Release 0.2 of Haggle is now available from the Downloads page.
+Haggle version 0.4 is now available from the Downloads page or Android Market.

 The Haggle implementation on this project page has been developed at Uppsala University and supports many platforms, but mainly targets mobile phones.
 Example platforms include, Windows mobile, Google Android, Linux, Mac OS X, and iPhone OS.
 The programming languages used are a mix of C++ and C. But the applications themselves can be written in other languages as well, such as Java and C#.